-There are several initiatives in the Kingdom designed to diversify the economy away from its dependence on oil and increase the contribution of manufacturing to GDP.
+There are several initiatives in the Kingdom of Saudi Arabia designed to diversify the economy away from its dependence on oil and increase the contribution of manufacturing to GDP.

 The National Industrial Development and Logistics Program (“NIDLP”)